M2000Interpreter/Environment/utf8/module10.bas.utf8.txt

 Set comhash = New coHash
 Set numid = New idHash
 Set funid = New idHash
-Set strid = New idHash
+Set strID = New idHash
 Set strfunid = New idHash
 NERR = False
 If Not TaskMaster Is Nothing Then TaskMaster.Dispose